The Seattle Times Store | Art & Photo Prints

 • Dramatic clouds pass by the Seattle skyline at Smith Tower.
 (Erika Schultz / The Seattle Times)

-Smith Tower and Seattle skyline
+Smith Tower and Seattle Skyline

 • Gabriel Campanario / The Seattle Times